-Dual 8.0 mΩ and dual 21 mΩ high-side switch
+17 mΩ and 7.0 mΩ high-side switches

 The 12XS6 is the latest SMARTMOS achievement in automotive lighting drivers.
-It belongs to an expanding family that helps to control and diagnose incandescent lamps and light-emitting diodes (LEDs) with enhanced precision.
-It combines flexibility through daisy chainable SPI 5.0 MHz, extended digital and analog feedback, safety, and robustness.
+It belongs to an expanding family, which helps to control and diagnose incandescent lamps and light-emitting diodes (LEDs), with enhanced precision.
+It combines flexibility through daisy chainable SPI 5.0 MHz, extended digital and analog feedbacks, safety, and robustness.